codefuse-ai/Awesome-Code-LLM/README.md

 - "UniAutoML: A Human-Centered Framework for Unified Discriminative and Generative AutoML with Large Language Models" [2024-10] [[paper](https://arxiv.org/abs/2410.12841)]

 - "How much does AI impact development speed?
 An enterprise-based randomized controlled trial" [2024-10] [[paper](https://arxiv.org/abs/2410.12944)]

+- "Understanding the Effect of Algorithm Transparency of Model Explanations in Text-to-SQL Semantic Parsing" [2024-10] [[paper](https://arxiv.org/abs/2410.16283)]

 ## 8. Datasets